 The area where the park is now was inhabited by Native Americans for centuries before it was colonized by white Europeans.
 The local Lenape tribe, the Wiechquaesgeck, called the area Chquaesgeck.
 They were described as living there in 1616 by the Dutch, who arrived and began attempting to drive them out; the land was finally taken by the Dutch in 1715.
 The earliest known Dutch name for the area was Lange Bergh (Long Hill).

 During the Revolutionary War, the area was known as Mount Washington and was one of the battle sites along the Hudson River and part of the Battle of Fort Washington, a seminal Continental army defeat in the American Revolution fought in what is now Bennett Park.
 The British named the site after their major general, William Tryon (1729–1788), the last British governor of colonial New York City.
+Soon after the war, the Americans re-appropriated the name, referring to the area as Fort Tryon.

-During the 19th century, wealthy New Yorkers built elegant estates around the Fort Tryon area, the most notable being the house of Cornelius K. G. Billings, a wealthy industrialist and horseman from Chicago.
+During the 19th century, wealthy New Yorkers built elegant estates around the area, the most notable being the house of Cornelius K. G. Billings, a wealthy industrialist, and horseman from Chicago.
 From 1901 to 1905, Billings reportedly spent more than $2 million building his mansion, Tryon Hall.
 In 1909, in honor of the Hudson Fulton Celebration, Billings funded a stele at the apex of the park memorializing Corbin and the Continental Army’s defense of the site.
 Remnants of the mansion can be found today on the balustrade wall of Billings Lawn, the beveled brick driveway, and majestic arcade.

 Park Founding and Design

 In 1917, John D. Rockefeller, Jr. (1874–1960) bought the Billings mansion and hired the Olmsted Brothers architectural firm in 1927 to design and develop the property as a park.
 He also envisioned providing stunning views of the rock ridge from the future Fort Tryon Park.
-Prior to development of the park, Rockefeller purchased the land on the New Jersey side of the Hudson – now known as the Palisades Interstate Park – to preserve Fort Tryon’s stunning views of the Palisades.
+Prior to the development of the park, Rockefeller purchased the land on the New Jersey side of the Hudson – now known as the Palisades Interstate Park – to preserve Fort Tryon’s stunning views of the Palisades.
 Although the Billings mansion burned to the ground in the 1920s, Rockefeller incorporated the remaining structure into the park design.
 A small frame stucco gatehouse from the original property remained as well as the original estate walls, entrance arcade, and driveway.
 In 1935, Rockefeller presented the completed park as a gift to the City of New York.

 Frederick Law Olmsted, Jr., (1870–1957) son of the co-designer of Central Park and Prospect Park, spent four years transforming Fort Tryon Park’s rocky topography and soil into a manicured landscape.
 Olmsted designed Fort Tryon Park with promenades, terraces, wooded slopes, and eight miles of pedestrian paths.
 He was careful to preserve open areas and his design included an abundance of colorful plants that formed a beautiful foreground to the expansive views of the Palisades and the Hudson River to the west.
 He noted in 1927 that this park had one of the few unspoiled river views in Manhattan.